Top 10 Tips To Ski Strong & Prevent Injuries

 10. Recovery Nap or Yoga Nidra: Rest and Reset

-Pick one of these tips.
-Try it consistently for a few days.
-Notice how your body feels, what is your sleep like, and most importantly notice how you feel cruising on the mountain.
+Pick one of these tips and try it consistently for a few days.
+Notice how your body feels, how well you sleep, and most importantly, how strong and smooth you feel carving turns on the mountain.

 Previous